-- 1. maintaining their own exposures to radiation and radioactive materials ALARA - 2. following procedures and accepted safe work practices so as not to endanger themselves, the public, or the environment - reporting any unsafe working conditions, violations of the rules prescribed in this document, or violations of the applicable State of Texas rules or Federal regulations to their supervisor and/or to the TAMU EHS-RSS
+- 1. maintaining their own exposures to radiation and radioactive materials ALARA - 2. following procedures and accepted safe work practices so as not to endanger themselves, the public, or the environment - 3. reporting any unsafe working conditions, violations of the rules prescribed in this document, or violations of the applicable regulations of the State of Texas to their supervisor and/or to the TAMU EHSD

-LICENSING REQUIREMENTS, RULES, AND REGULATIONS
+LICENSING REQUIREMENTS AND REGULATIONS